andrew/ultimate-awesome/README.md

 - [awesome-annual-security-reports](https://github.com/jacobdjwilson/awesome-annual-security-reports) - A curated list of annual cyber security reports.
 - [awesome-ielts](https://github.com/ucatal/awesome-ielts) - An awesome list for students who prepare for IELTS in public domains (on-going).
 - [awesome-sites-to-test-on](https://github.com/BMayhew/awesome-sites-to-test-on) - A curated list of sites to practice testing on.
+- [awesome-devops-mcp-servers](https://github.com/rohitg00/awesome-devops-mcp-servers) - A curated list of awesome MCP servers focused on DevOps tools and capabilities.
 - [awesome-zero-shot-learning](https://github.com/sbharadwajj/awesome-zero-shot-learning) - A curated list of papers, code and resources pertaining to zero shot learning.
 - [awesome-dataset-tools](https://github.com/jsbroks/awesome-dataset-tools) - 🔧 A curated list of awesome dataset tools.
 - [Awesome-Multimodal-Object-Tracking](https://github.com/983632847/Awesome-Multimodal-Object-Tracking) - A continuously updated project to track the latest progress in the field of multi-modal object tracking.
 This project focuses solely on single-object tracking.